Research

 Improving cosmogenic nuclide dating techniques

 Cosmogenic nuclide dating techniques are widely used to determine surface exposure ages and erosion rates over the Quaternary period.
-In collaboration with scientists at the Center for AMS at Lawrence Livermore National Laboratory, we are updating the laboratory and analytical methods used to measure chlorine-36 concentrations in geologic materials.
-These new methods offer several advantages: (1) they require less isotopically-enriched chlorine spike solution, (2) AMS targets can be prepared with optimal total chlorine loads, and (3) AMS memory effects are substantially reduced, which improves measurement efficiency.
+In collaboration with scientists at the Center for AMS at Lawrence Livermore National Laboratory, we have updated the laboratory and analytical methods used to measure chlorine-36 concentrations in geologic materials.
 We are also using landslides in the western USA to constrain cosmogenic nuclide production rates in high-elevation settings.
+We will continue these efforts to improve cosmogenic nuclide dating methods across all levels of analysis, from field sampling to final AMS measurement.

 Dissolving whole-rock silicate samples for chlorine-36 analysis in the UNH Cosmogenic Isotope Clean Lab